jorgebucaran/cookbook.fish/README.md

 ```

 ### How to create a private function in fish?
+[You can't](http://stackoverflow.com/a/27657662/2903889).
+Functions in fish are public.

-[Fish does not have private functions](http://stackoverflow.com/a/27657662/2903889).
-Instead use a custom namespace to prefix a function you want to treat as private.
+As a workaround, use a custom namespace to prefix a function you want to treat as private.

 ```fish
 function _prefix_my_function
 end
 ```

-It's not impossible to simulate private functions in fish, but it requires a bit of hacking.
+It's not impossible to simulate private scope using [`functions -e`](http://fishshell.com/docs/current/commands.html#functions), but it's likely to perform slowly.

 <details>
 <summary>Example</summary>